cern-fts/davix/README.md

 * Please don't commit directly on GitLab.
 * After a commit, GitLab will mirror the changes automatically, and run CI.
 Treat Gitlab as if it were ie a Jenkins CI instance.

+The project uses a simplified [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) branching approach.
+The main branch is the `devel` branch, with `master` being reserved only for tagged released.

+Feature branches are developed separately and merged into the `devel` branch.
+When preparing a release, either `devel` is merged directly into `master` or a release branch is created.
+Hotfix branches start from `master`, have a very targeted objective before being merged back into `master` and should be employed only in case of necessity.
+Changes done on release and hotfix branches must be merged back into `devel`.

 ## Contact
 Suggestions and patches are more than welcome.
 You can send an email to the [davix-devel](mailto:davix-devel@cern.ch) CERN mailing list, or contact directly the [current maintainer](mailto:georgios.bitzes@cern.ch).